weikailin/theory-seminar/math-eg.md

 unfortunately need to escape vertical pipes $\vert S \vert$ due to over sensitive table in kramdown.

+Note: table begins from a block so putting this on second line $| S |$ escapes.

 do we need to escape vertical pipes $| S |$?